lg/osrun/README.md

   -k --keep: Keep install artifacts after successful provisioning

 Run
-  -t --temp-drive: Copies drive to /tmp before running, then discards (use with a tmpfs mount) -p --pause: Do not close the VM after the command finishes -n --new-snapshot <name>: Generate a new snapshot after the command finishes
+  -f --forward-port <port>: Passes through a port to the VM (ex: 3389) -t --temp-drive: Copies drive to /tmp before running, then discards (use with a tmpfs mount) -p --pause: Do not close the VM after the command finishes -n --new-snapshot <name>: Generate a new snapshot after the command finishes